 Board of Directors

-Jim Tracy serves as the Tennessee Director for Rural Development.
+Jim Tracy served as the Tennessee Director for Rural Development and is currently with the Tennessee Department of Commerce and Insurance.
 With 13 years’ experience serving as Tennessee State Senator for the 14th Senatorial District, Tracy was a strong advocate for rural and agriculture issues.
 His ties to agriculture began in his youth when he was active in 4-H and on the family farm.
 He grew up in West Tennessee where his father was a county extension agent.

 Tracy also has 24 years’ experience as a small business owner and early in his career, he taught Agricultural Education in high school.
 Jim and his family reside in Shelbyville, TN.